Esanka96/WebScrapePro/Challenges_and_Solutions.md

-## Ref_5
+# Web Scraping Techniques

-Used request session to log website and to scrape data from the website
+## 📄 Ref_5

-PyPDF2 library is used to extract text and metadata from pdf files.
+Used request session to log into a website and scrape data from it.
+The `PyPDF2` library is utilized to extract text and metadata from PDF files.

-## Ref_7
+## 🔍 Ref_7

-Used selenium to bypass cloudflare security also used cookie with undetected chromedriver to bypass captcha
+Employed Selenium to bypass Cloudflare security.
+Additionally, used cookies with `undetected-chromedriver` to bypass CAPTCHA.

-## Ref_12
+## 🛡️ Ref_12

-Used undetected chromedriver to scrape data from site in case of cloudflare security.
+Utilized `undetected-chromedriver` to scrape data from a site protected by Cloudflare security.